fbpx Skip to Main Content

 Request Information

 Learn more about the Jones College Flex M.B.A. program by filling out the fields below and downloading a free brochure.
-You can also call us toll-free at 888-891-6780 to talk with one of our enrollment representatives.
+You can also call us at 629-263-5486 to talk with one of our enrollment specialists.

 Middle Tennessee State University has engaged AllCampus to help support your educational journey.
 AllCampus will contact you shortly in response to your request for information.
 About AllCampus.
 Privacy Policy.
 You may opt out of receiving communications at any time.